SciLifeLab Data Platform

 The SciLifeLab Data platform will operate as a nationally coordinated network of resources supporting DDLS research, including a large scale central data hub and connections to major Swedish e-infrastructures.
 It will support the development and hosting of unique computational tools and databases for life science research in Sweden, including compute-intensive software and large-volume datasets.
 The content of the platform will be largely community driven, but services will be developed and maintained by SciLifeLab in collaboration with various universities, research infrastructures, and researcher communities across Sweden.
 Where possible, the services will be also be connected with large international toolsets and databases such as those provided by the European Bioinformatics Institute (EMBL-EBI).
 In addition, data management guidelines as well as hands-on support with data publishing according to the FAIR principles will be offered.
 In particular, it will provide links to the Artificial Intelligence research area, the WASP and WASP-HS programs, and the Berzelius system with high capability for AI driven computational biology.

-DDLS Data Science Nodes to be launched
+DDLS Data Science Nodes

 In the end of May 2022, the SciLifeLab board appointed four national Data Science Nodes (DSNs) as part of the DDLS initiative.
 The four nodes, one for each DDLS research area, will coordinate and develop national services for databases and data support as well as bioinformatics support to the Swedish research community.